vedude-rabia-sozkesen/FootCall/README.md

 ## Team Information

-- Berk Karaduman
+- Berk Karaduman: Finding the app name, openning a group for members.
-- Vedude Rabia Sözkesen
+- Vedude Rabia Sözkesen: Openning and arranging the GitHub repository.
-- Elif Tuana Doğan
+- Elif Tuana Doğan: Preparing the project description and creating the content.
-- Mehmet Fatih Paksoy
+- Mehmet Fatih Paksoy:
-- Ömer Ersoy
+- Ömer Ersoy:
-- Arda Dinç
+- Arda Dinç :

 ---